The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: Introduction

 Central to the strategy for calculation is to understand the effects of a mutation $\Gamma \rightsquigarrow \Gamma'$, which is dual to a flip of a triangulation, and to understand its interaction with phases, framings and cones.
-The whole story has a quantization, conjecturally related to higher-genus open Gromov-Witten invariants.
 The entire structure is captured by the \emph{framed seed groupoid}, an enhancement of the cluster groupoid, whose arrows are either mutations or changes of the various decorations --- see Figure \ref{fig:schema}.